godak9/Final_Project/README.md

 - Day: Present in the mock data, will require manipulation to add this column for the real dataset.
 Will be used in the machine learning model.
 - Month: Present in the mock data, will require manipulation to add this column for the real dataset.
 Will be used in the machine learning model.
 - Year: Needs to be cross referenced with the "Date" and "Case Number" column.
 Will be used in the machine learning model.
-- Country: Will create labels for the top five countries (USA, AUSTRALIA, SOUTH AFRICA, PAPUA NEW GUINEA, NEW ZEALAND) and the other countries will be grouped under label.
+- Country: Created labels for the top five countries (USA, AUSTRALIA, SOUTH AFRICA, PAPUA NEW GUINEA, NEW ZEALAND) and the other countries will be grouped under label.
 We will make dummies from these variables for the machine learning model.
 - Activity: This column will need to be cleaned and labels will need to be created for the various different acitvites.
 We will make dummies from these variables for the machine learning model.
 - Name: The original data is being used to fill in "Unnamed 9" which we renmaed "Sex".
 The "Name" column will be renamed "Number of Victims" and have the label "I" for individual "M" for multiple of "U" for unknown.
 We will make dummies from these variables for the machine learning model.
 - Sex: Rennamed from "Unnamed: 9", either "M" for male, "F" for female, or "U" for unknown.
 We will make dummies from these variables for the machine learning model.